Intimate Exchanges: History

 In an interview with the Scarborough Evening News just prior to writing Intimate Exchanges, it does seem as though Alan was toying with Intimate Exchanges being a 'chance' piece and that all the decisions would be made randomly on the night.
 In the month between starting writing and beginning rehearsals, Alan obviously changed his mind as each night's performance (and which possible variant was being performed) was decided and advertised in advance.

-Intimate Exchanges, more so than the critical reaction.
+The audience reaction was key to the success of Intimate Exchanges, more so than the critical reaction.
 After all, positive word of mouth would keep people coming and talking about the play over the course of a year.
 A good review might bring people in initially, but it would not be read or relevant a week later - never mind fifty weeks later (particularly in a pre-internet era when it was not so simple to track down old reviews).
 Fortunately, the audience response was overwhelmingly positive with people keen to return and see how the lives of the characters altered with the choices made.
 It validated Alan's decision to dedicate so much of a year's programming to the play and was, no doubt, gratifying to the actors who were having to learn so much dialogue.
 The play's run ended on 1 October 1983, preceded in April by the Intimate Exchanges Grand Marathon, a much publicised sell-out event in which every possible permutation of the play was offered in 16 performances over 12 days.

 Behind The Scenes: All In One